top of page

 holosun 507c

-Highlight: When the battery fails, the solar “panel” on the top of the sight will recharge and operate the red dot.
+When the battery fails, the solar failsafe on the top of the sight will recharge and operate the red dot.

-Helpful review: I think there is no need to lay out the cash for something like the RMR when this little Holosoun will do the job and save many pennies for ammo.
-The Holosun 507C has a load of Torx (the star drive heads) that will fit just about anything relieved for the optic on the slide.

-As a guy who grew up on iron sights and was a true believer that iron sights were the only option, age and old eyeballs are helping me overcome this bias.
-After getting used to its phase, the red dot is easy to pick up and makes a great sight picture, even at a distance.

 Once upon a short time ago, an RDS was cost-prohibitive.
 In other words, everyday people did not have them on a handgun.
 When I bought the Holosun 507C, I figured, what the heck?
 It's cheap enough to see if it's worth the money.
-I think it is made with high-quality materials, parts, and labor, so I am happy with that.
-After all of that, I do have a couple things that concern me.
+After testing it extensively, I think there is no need to lay out the cash for something like the RMR, when this little Holosun will do the job and save many pennies for ammo.
+It has a load of Torx (the star drive heads) that will fit just about anything relieved for the optic on the slide.

+As a guy who grew up on iron sights and was a true believer that iron sights were the only option, age and old eyeballs are helping me overcome this bias.
+After getting used to its phase, the red dot is easy to pick up and makes a great sight picture, even at a distance.

 The first concern is the drain ports from the glass on the sight.
 If the gun is carried as a side arm, and I am in the rain, the glass will hold water until it is drawn, and the rain can run out of the optic.
 I think the design should have taken that into consideration.
-My second concern is the auto-light reaction sensor being mounted on the top (it's the same as the solar charger).
+My second concern is the auto-light reaction sensor being mounted on the top (it's the same as the solar failsafe).
 Outside, or going from inside to outside, it is excellent and reacts quickly.
 With that said, if I use my pistol-mounted flashlight in a dark area, the lighting sensor will not adjust to the focused bright light, and the dim dot will be washed out.
 What I did to fix this issue and train for this issue is to use my finger to hold the plus button for three seconds.
-The settings switch to manual, and adjust the reticle to fit the situation.
+The settings switch to manual, and adjust the reticle system to fit the situation.
 No need to worry about constantly resetting and fooling around with the optic.
 The Holosun 507C will revert back to the setting I had initially.

-To cut to the chase, you can pay a large stack of dollars for the Trijicon RMR; if you have that large stack of dollars, good for you.
+To cut to the chase, you can pay a large stack of dollars for the Trijicon RMR.
+If you have that large stack of dollars, good for you.
 For the rest of us, the Holosun 507C is going to do the same job for much less.
-Get yourself a red dot for half the price, and it weighs half as much; who does not appreciate that?
-The multiple reticles are fantastic for making the tool fit the shooter and not the other way around.
-Talking about reticles, remember the shake awake feature, the 50,000-hour battery life for the simple dot, and it has twelve brightness settings.
-Let's talk about the battery access.
-The battery is accessed by a slide tray on the right-hand side of the optic and is easy to get to.
-The RMR must be removed to access the optic's bottom.
-The zeroing after a new battery is installed is a fun range time, but the optic is worthless until that happens.
-The Holosun 507C is quick and easy to replace the battery. — Noah O. Thompson
+Get yourself a red dot for half the price, and it weighs half as much.
+It's made with high-quality materials, parts and labor.
+It's easy to replace the battery.
+It has shake awake technology, 50,000-hour battery life, and twelve brightness settings.
+And, the multiple reticles are fantastic for making the tool fit the shooter and not the other way around.
+Who wouldn't appreciate that?

 holosun 507c